diskuv/diskuvbox/README.md

 OPTIONS
        --color=WHEN (absent=auto)
            Colorize the output.
-WHEN must be one of `auto', `always' or `never'.
+WHEN must be one of auto, always or never.

-       --help[=FMT] (default=auto)
-           Show this help in format FMT.
-The value FMT must be one of `auto', `pager', `groff' or `plain'.
-With `auto', the format is `pager` or `plain' whenever the TERM env var is `dumb' or undefined.
+       --prefix=VAL
+           A prefix that will be prepended to each destination file.

        -q, --quiet
            Be quiet.
 Takes over -v and --verbosity.

+       --suffix=VAL
+           A suffix that will be appended to each destination file.

        -v, --verbose
            Increase verbosity.
 Repeatable, but more than twice does not bring more.

        --verbosity=LEVEL (absent=warning)
            Be more or less verbose.
-LEVEL must be one of `quiet', `error', `warning', `info' or `debug'.
+LEVEL must be one of quiet, error, warning, info or debug.
 Takes over -v.

+COMMON OPTIONS
+       --help[=FMT] (default=auto)
+           Show this help in format FMT.
+The value FMT must be one of auto, pager, groff or plain.
+With auto, the format is pager or plain whenever the TERM env var is dumb or undefined.

        --version
            Show version information.